lynix94/orca-lang/docs/tutorial.md

 Iterators of container have similar interface with STL.
 Rules of current implementation are like below.

-*   If you want to move next item, call next() and it change its position and return itself or its value.
+*   If you want to move next item, call next() and it change its position and return its value.
 *   If you want to move prev item, call prev() and it change its position and return itself or its value.
 *   If result of next and prev is out of range, next, prev raise orca.iter.end exception.
 *   If you want value of item which iterator points out. call iterator. (like, value = it(); )